bhavyadeepthik/Home24/README.md

 ![image](https://user-images.githubusercontent.com/67413944/157663539-6f2c3fa7-884e-43fc-8436-d353affc948d.png)

+Supply chain need to adopted with pricing startegies to optimize the Balance between supply and manufacture location .

 3) Bonus Points on any additional thoughts on International Pricing for Furniture/Home Living Ecommerce

-International pricing should not be based on reap the benifits but need manage the cost and also avoid pitfalls. the startegy need to vary based on local market needs , ecomony structure ,taxes oppurtunity and competitors regional difference also plays a role in some parts.
+International pricing should not be based on reap the benifits but need manage the cost and also avoid pitfalls. the startegy need to vary based on local market needs , ecomony structure ,taxes , oppurtunity and competitors regional difference also plays a role in some parts.

-In thsi international sector more sales and profits are considered
+In this international sector more sales and profits are considered

-A hybrid approach with a combination of value and sound pricing based approach better fits in the international market .
-For some products based on addressable market and potential limitaions Optimum price based on the willingness to pay   makes more sucessfully starategy than same price The straight approach lead to Extremly high or low prices both leads to pitfall.
+- A hybrid approach with a combination of value and sound pricing based approach better fits in the international market .
+- For some products based on addressable market and potential limitaions Optimum price based on the willingness to pay   makes more sucessfully starategy than same price
+- The straight approach lead to Extremly high or low prices both leads to pitfall.